Notes for Applicants

 The application fee for admission to a programme is HK$300 per online application.
 Please submit additional applications if you wish to apply for more than one programme.
 The application fee is non-refundable and non-transferable.
 You are required to pay the application fee online using a credit card (VISA or MasterCard or UnionPay) before submission of the online application.

-Tuition fees are charged on a credit unit basis.
-Information on tuition fees for the 2020/21 intake is available under Programme Information for individual programmes.
+For Taught Postgraduate (TPg) students of 2020 Cohort, tuition fees are charged on a credit unit basis and details of the fee instalment and payment schedule are given in the Notes to TPg Applicants on Tuition Fee Payment.
+Information on tuition fee rate for the 2020/21 intake is available under Programme Information for individual programmes.

 Other Fees and Charges